D.C. activists once wrote letters to name MLK Library. They did it again to push out Jeff Bezos.

 He pointed, as an example, to the 2020 decision to name MLK Library’s teen room after Alma Thomas, a Black D.C. artist known for her bright abstract pictures who also taught at Shaw Junior High School.

-Despite the recent auditorium naming controversy, Reyes-Gavilan said, the library’s overarching tribute is clear.
+Despite the recent auditorium-naming controversy, Reyes-Gavilan said, the library’s overarching tribute is clear.

 “This building is named for Dr. King, and there is nothing that will confuse anyone about that,” he said.
 “You walk into this building, it is all about Dr. King.”